airavata-courses/CodeNinja502/installation.md

    - https://www.oracle.com/technetwork/java/javase/downloads/index.html and
    - https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html
  - Download the file corresponding to your operating system and run it.
 Install both JDK and JRE.
 You can install in any order.
- - Download the file "feed-fetch-service-0.0.*.jar" from https://github.com/airavata-courses/CodeNinja502/blob/Assignment-1/feed-fetch-service-0.0.*.jar and run it.
+ - Download the file "feed-fetch-service-0.0.7.jar" from https://github.com/airavata-courses/CodeNinja502/tree/Assignment-1 .
+ - In order to run this service you need to have a login credential file which is not provided on the GitHub, you need to ask one of us for that file.
+ - Place the JAR and the "login.xml" file in same location and then run JAR.
+Wait for a minute and then test the service.
  - If your OS doesn't allow to run the above JAR file, please change settings of your OS to allow and run software from unidentified sources.
  - After the JAR file is running, to check if the service is running, go to http://localhost:8090/getLinks and you should be getting a JSON response back.
- #### Thank you.
+ - Thank you.

 ## Upload Service - This service is used to upload information about posts to MongoDB